 What does the term ‘maximum contribution’ mean?

-Under the Social Security Act 1964, the term ‘maximum contribution’ is defined as the maximum weekly amount (GST inclusive) that any resident assessed as requiring care may be required to pay for contracted residential-care services provided in that region.
+Under the Residential Care and Disability Support Services Act 2018, the term ‘maximum contribution’ is defined as the maximum weekly amount (GST inclusive) that any resident assessed as requiring care may be required to pay for contracted residential-care services provided in that region.

 The maximum contribution sets the amount that people assessed as requiring long-term residential care and residing in district health board (DHB) contracted facilities have to pay per week for the basic package of care services (contracted care services), regardless of what type of care (rest home, dementia or hospital) they receive.